Español English

 They are herbaceous evergreen sarmentosum plants that reach 7 meters (23 feet) in length.
 The glossy leaves are fleshy, heart-shaped and very similar to ivy leaves.
 Produces many scented yellow flowers.

 Senecio mikanioides needs full sun or semi-shade exposure (it will produce fewer flowers).
-They are ideal for gardens with a Mediterranean climate and for cities.
-They resist occasional frosts.
+It's ideal for gardens with a Mediterranean climate and for cities.
+It resists occasional frosts.

-They are very rustic plants that grow in any type of soil, even calcareous ones.
+German ivy is a very rustic plant that grows in any type of soil, even calcareous ones.

 Water moderately all year long, waiting for the soil to dry out.
-They are drought resistant plants.
+Senecio mikanioides is a drought resistant plant.

 Prune in late winter to control their growth because they tend to be invasive plants.

-They are easy to grow plants and resistant to the main pests and diseases.
+German ivy is an easy to grow plant and resistant to the main pests and diseases.

 Images of the climbing plant Senecio mikanioides or German ivy